raspberrypilearning/sensing-science/lesson-8/lesson.md

 - The file can be imported into a spreadsheet and used in a number of ways.
 - Students can produce a bar chart of the results for the class identifying students with the fastest and slowest reaction times.
 - Have a discussion about the results.
-Are the students surprised about the size of the distance travelled in such a short time?
+Are the students surprised about the distance travelled in such a short time?

 ##Plenary